paul-hammant/tbd/content/release-from-trunk/index.md

 ![](/images/release_from_trunk.png)

-It is most likely that such teams do not use a dewey-decimal release numbering scheme, and instead have something referent to the commit number or date and time.
+It is most likely that such teams do not use a Dewey-decimal release numbering scheme, and instead have something referent to the commit number or date and time.
 They probably also choose to roll forward and fix the bug on the trunk as if it were a feature, albeit as quickly as possible.